The Intentional Marriage – 4 Ways to Work through Early Marriage Kinks

 You need to hear what you believe in.
 From your own lips.
 Not just have it circling in your head.
 When your beliefs are public, you try to live up to them.
 You become more accountable and responsible.

-People cringe at the thought of encouraging others because they feel imperfect and unworthy.
+Most young couples will cringe at the thought of encouraging other couples because they feel imperfect and unworthy.

-We all speak or share from our own imperfection, mistakes, lessons.
-It is imperfection which makes us attractive, not perfection.
-Most people identify most with other humans, not aliens (what you are if you have all your life together).
+We all speak or share from our own imperfection, mistakes and lessons learned.
+In fact, it’s our imperfection make us attractive, not perfection.
+No one relates to an alien, which what you are if you have all your life together.

-Question – How else can a couple work through challenges?
+Question – How else can a young couple work through marriage challenges?

 I love how you said “You already chose”.
 That’s so true.
 We often see marriage as something to throw away when times get tough.
 We think we have the right to choose something else when we don’t like what we’ve got.
 The truth is, we already chose when we said “I do” at the altar.
 Could spend all day reading your posts, Ngina!
 I really need to get more involved in commenting and connecting here.